 You will be able to perform the basic exercises body scan, sitting meditation, yoga, and walking meditation yourself.

 The course has a 100% attendance requirement.
-If you miss 1 lesson, you must do a substitute assignment or make up the lesson in another group.
+The first lesson is mandatory and cannot be missed.
+If you miss 1 of the other lessons, you must do a substitute assignment.
 At the end of the course, you must hand in a reflection report.
 The course is part of electives and is worth two study credits.

 You will be given a link to online exercises that you can download and use.

 Make sure you can do the exercises in a quiet room where you can sit and possibly lie down.
 Loose, easy-fitting clothes are helpful, as are extra socks, a towel, or a blanket.